1999 Italian Grand Prix: Race

 At the start, Häkkinen led away while Zanardi shot past Coulthard and Frentzen into second.
 Frentzen quickly re-passed Zanardi, but Coulthard fell further back, behind Schumacher and Salo.
 Meanwhile, at the back of the field, Minardi's Marc Gené tangled with Arrows' Pedro de la Rosa at the Roggia chicane and became the first retirement, while on the second lap Benetton's Giancarlo Fisichella and Sauber's Pedro Diniz both spun off at the Rettifilo chicane.

 On lap 3, Zanardi ran over a kerb and damaged the underside of his car.
 He managed to hold on to third place for another 15 laps, while Häkkinen and Frentzen pulled away.
 Barrichello passed Coulthard on lap 11 and then Salo on lap 19, while Zanardi waved Schumacher past on lap 18.
 On lap 24, there was more drama at the back as Toranosuke Takagi in the second Arrows tried to overtake Luca Badoer in the second Minardi at the Rettifilo, only to run into the back of Badoer and end his race.

 Barrichello overtook Zanardi on lap 26; Salo did the same at the start of lap 28.
 At this point, Häkkinen led Frentzen by eight seconds, with Schumacher a further two-and-a-half seconds back.
 But on lap 30, going into the Rettifilo, Häkkinen made a mistake changing gear – selecting first instead of second – and spun off, in a virtual repeat of his unforced error at San Marino earlier in the year.
 In a rare show of emotion, the Finn burst into tears at the side of the track.

 Frentzen thus inherited the lead as the front-runners began to make their pit stops.
 When these had been completed, Salo had moved back ahead of Barrichello and into third, while Coulthard and Irvine had both leapfrogged Zanardi and were now fifth and sixth.

 Over the closing laps, Frentzen retained a comfortable lead over Schumacher – despite the Williams driver setting the fastest lap of the race on lap 48 – while Coulthard tried unsuccessfully to find a way past Barrichello, allowing Salo to pull away from both of them.
 Frentzen's eventual margin of victory was 3.2 seconds, with a further eight seconds back to Salo and another six back to Barrichello.
 Coulthard finished half a second behind the Stewart driver, but nine ahead of Irvine, who himself held off Zanardi for the final point.

-This point moved Irvine level with Häkkinen in the Drivers' Championship on 60 points apiece, while the win put Frentzen just ten points behind on 50, with Coulthard on 48.
+This point moved Irvine level with Häkkinen in the Drivers' Championship on 60 points apiece (Häkkinen retained the lead on countback with four wins against Irvine's three), while the win put Frentzen just ten points behind on 50, with Coulthard on 48.
 In the Constructors' Championship, Ferrari cut McLaren's lead to six points, 108 to 102.